Hey there! Loooking for something?

 In addition to its remarkable wildlife, Queen Elizabeth National Park boasts an enticing heritage and cultural history.
 Local communities warmly welcome tourists, offering guided tours to experience traditional music, storytelling, and other forms of entertainment that leave guests yearning for an encore.

-Kidepo Valley National Park, A Hidden Gem
+Kidepo Valley National Park, a hidden gem

 Gazetted in 1962 and covering an expanse of 1442 kilometers squared with an elevation ranging from 914 to 270 meters above sea level, Kidepo Valley National Park lies in a semi-arid region along Uganda's borders with Sudan and Kenya.